Cutting cannabis: Instructions, Techniques & Care

 Patience and observation

-Finally, patience and observation is crucial when trimming cannabis.
+Finally, patience and observation is key when cutting cannabis.
 Avoid being too hasty or cutting too much at once.
 Give the plant time to recover and initiate new growth phases.
 By being patient and observing the plant's reaction closely, you can ensure that it remains healthy and strong.

-By applying these tips, you can ensure that pruning cannabis plants is done effectively and gently to achieve optimal results and promote plant growth and health.
+By applying these tips, you can ensure that the pruning of cannabis plants is carried out effectively and gently to achieve optimal results and promote the growth and health of the plants.

-For advanced growers, there are some specialized pruning techniques that can affect the growth and yield of cannabis plants.
+For advanced growers, there are some specialised pruning techniques that can influence the growth and yield of cannabis plants.

 FIMing and LST (Low Stress Training)